 Advertise Lake Vacation Rentals

 One hundred miles north of Boise, nearly surrounded by Payette National Forest, lies breathtaking Payette Lake.
 Nestled beneath the peaks of the West Mountains in the Southwestern Region of Idaho, the area around Payette Lake has the well-deserved reputation of being Idaho's Four-Season Playground.
 In Idaho's Long Valley, Payette Lake fills a basin along the Payette River to a depth of over 300 feet spread over more than 5000 acres.
 Sometimes called Big Payette Lake to distinguish it from Upper Payette Lake upstream and Little Payette to the east, the spectacular lake has been entertaining visitors since the late 1800s.
 Known to Native American tribes and frontiersmen, the French Canadian fur trapper, Francois Payette roamed these mountain trails and gave the river and hence the lake its name.
 In the 1860s, gold miners temporarily settled here to pan for gold but were unsuccessful and soon moved on.
 Although a small settlement called Lardo was located nearby at the outlet of the Payette River, Thomas and Louisa McCall purchased property at the site of the current McCall between 1889 and 1891.
 Thomas McCall established a school, hotel, saloon, and post office and developed businesses.
 The town was a success and eventually grew to encompass little Lardo.
-Farming was developed in the area by primarily Finnish settlers.
+Farming was developed in the area primarily by Finnish settlers.

 Timber and lumbering provided the mainstay of McCall's economy.
 McCall supported at least one sawmill until 1977.
-Before the turn of the century a character called Anneas "Jews Harp Jack" Wyatte advertised the services of a 30-foot sailing yacht to visitors.
+Before the turn of the 20th century, a character called Anneas "Jews Harp Jack" Wyatte advertised the services of a 30-foot sailing yacht to visitors.
 Steamships moved freight and personnel up and down the length of Payette Lake far faster and more comfortably than the rough wagon roads in existence.
 And by the 1920s and 30s, visitors came to ski the slopes of the mountains west of the lake.
 At some time in the past a small dam used to control water for irrigation was built across the outlet at Lardo which maintains the lake at high pool except during crop irrigation.
-In 1936, the Civilian Conservation Corps worked at McCall building buildings and constructing look-out towers.
+In 1936, the Civilian Conservation Corps worked at McCall constructing buildings and look-out towers.
 Idaho's governor used one of the buildings as a summer residence.
 Because fire was always a danger in logging country, the Southern Idaho Timber Protective Association eventually formed here to enhance logging practices and fire prevention.
 The eight-building restored site is now home to the Central Idaho Historical Museum.

-Payette Lake is a favorite among sailors; local marinas host a sizable summer population of sailboats of all types.
+Payette Lake is a favorite among sailors.
+Local marinas host a sizable summer population of sailboats of all types.
 Water skiing, wake boarding, jet skis and power boating are all popular, as are pontooning, canoeing and kayaking.
-The southern portions of both the west and east arms of the lake are heavily developed and contain much high-end housing.
+The southern portions of the west and east arms of the lake are heavily developed and contain high-end housing.
 Areas along the northern portion of the shore are too steep for building and remain beautifully wooded.
 Between the two arms, a 1000-acre peninsula holds the south branch of Ponderosa State Park.
 The north branch surrounds 'the Meander'.
 The park offers fishing, swimming, volleyball area, horseshoe pits, guided walks, camping, picnic areas, hiking and biking trails.
 A wide variety of wildlife inhabit the park, including Canada geese, mallards, osprey, wood ducks, bald eagles, songbirds, moose, deer, muskrats, beaver and bear.
 The Payette Lake area is a photographer's dream, both in scenery and wildlife.
 Several tour guides and outfitters are located nearby in McCall to assure visitors the perfect fishing or hunting trip.
 White-water rafting is also available.
 The movie, "Northwest Passage" with Spencer Tracy and Robert Young, was filmed on the shores of Payette Lake.

-Payette Lake freezes completely over, so ice fishing and ice skating keep the winter lake lubber entertained.
-The area around Payette Lake is a nationally-known ski area, with two ski resorts and miles of cross-country trails facilitate skiing and snowshoeing.
+Payette Lake freezes completely over, so ice fishing and ice skating keep the winter 'lake lubber' entertained.
+The area around Payette Lake is a nationally-known ski area, with two ski resorts and miles of cross-country trails for skiing and snowshoeing.
 The Payette National Forest provides all types of hunting and trail exploration.
-McCall takes their winter visitors seriously, with carefully-groomed snowmobile trails, a year-round ice arena and myriad festivals and activities geared toward the tourist.
+McCall takes winter visitors seriously, with carefully-groomed snowmobile trails, a year-round ice arena and myriad festivals and activities geared toward tourists.
 One of the largest is the famed McCall Winter Carnival - ten days of outdoor fun and snow activities.
 Highlights of the festival include incredible ice sculptures, racing and competitions.
 The local 'snow sculpting' team is so talented they compete internationally.
 And, of course, there are sledding hills, snowboarding and sleigh rides.
 McCall sponsors winter ski races and summer running competitions.
 The 4th of July Festival provides yet another reason to celebrate at Payette Lake, with fireworks, carnival and plenty of good food and drink.
 Nearly any type of outdoor equipment can be rented near McCall, from all types of watercraft, mountain bikes, ATVs and horses for horseback riding.

 Vacation rentals are plentiful around Payette Lake.
 Many of the condos, private homes and ski cottages are available for weekly or monthly rental.
 Many are lakefront.
 A few bed-and-breakfast facilities are located near the lake.
 Camping facilities are located along the shore, so every visitor can find just the right location at Payette Lake.
 Real estate is available both along the lakefront and up the mountain with lake views.
 One visit, winter or summer, and you'll be hooked.
 Pack up the gear and come to Payette Lake for your next vacation.
-You'll discover Payette Lake in your own special way.

 Copyright © 2007-2015 Lakelubbers LLC.
 All Rights Reserved.